Terms of website use

 Our registration numbers: Solicitors Regulation Authority: 508263, VAT (value added tax) number: GB481 8022 50, Information commissioner: Z3377061.

 Our professional indemnity insurance: Walker Morris maintains worldwide professional liability insurance.
-Our compulsory insurer is QBE Insurance (Europe) Limited of Plantation Place, 30 Fenchurch Street, London, EC3M 3BD.
+Our compulsory insurer is Aviva plc of St Helens, 1 Undershaft, London EC3P 3DQ.

 We operate in Scotland through Walker Morris LLP.